pboutinaud/SHiVAi/README.md

 3. Otherwise, prompted interactively (masked input via `pwinput`) when the process starts.

 This design keeps the secret out of nipype's node cache and crash files entirely: nipype pickles node *inputs* to disk (in the working-directory cache and in `crash-*.pklz` files on error), so the credential is never stored as a node input - only the *name* of the environment variable is.
 The actual secret lives only in the current process' environment (inherited by nipype's worker processes on Linux, which use `fork`), and disappears once the process exits; it does not leak back into the invoking shell.

+Note: when using `auth_method: api_key`, the underlying `girder_client` library exchanges the API key for a session token via `GET/POST .../api_key/token?key=<api_key>` - the key is sent as a URL query parameter (this is how the Girder API/`girder_client` work, and isn't something SHiVAi can change).
+It is still protected in transit by TLS (as long as `verify_ssl` is left at its default `true`), but it may end up in the Girder server's own access logs, so treat it with the same care as a password and rotate/revoke it if you suspect it was exposed.
+If this is a concern, `auth_method: password` avoids it (username/password are sent in the request body instead).

 ## Additional info